What is Controlled Substances and Alcohol Testing (CSAT)?

-One of the Federal Motor Carrier Safety Administration’s requirements of obtaining a Motor Carrier Permit (MCP) is to comply with the Controlled Substance and Alcohol Testing (CSAT).
-If you are an employer, you must identify drivers who are using drugs or abusing alcohol while on the job.
-It is your responsibility to make sure they do not drive until they successfully complete a rehabilitation and return-to-duty program.
+One of the requirements of obtaining a Motor Carrier Permit (MCP) is to comply with the Controlled Substances and Alcohol Testing (CSAT).
+If you are an employer, you must identify drivers of commercial vehicles who are using controlled substances, or alcohol while on duty.
+It is your responsibility to make sure they do not operate a commercial vehicle until they successfully complete a rehabilitation and return-to-duty program, along with follow-up testing for at least a year.
 If you are an owner operator, it is also mandatory for you to comply with the CSAT.

-The testing includes a urine sample for drugs and a breath testing for alcohol.
-Circumstances where a test is a requirement:
+The testing includes a urine sample for drugs and a breath analysis for alcohol.
+Circumstances where a test is required:

 – pre-employment testing;